lightning/bolts/00-introduction.md

 * `chain_hash`:
-   * Used in several of the BOLT documents, and denotes the genesis hash of a target blockchain.
+   * Used in several of the BOLT documents to denote the genesis hash of a target blockchain.
 This allows nodes to create and reference channels on several blockchains.
 Nodes are to ignore any messages which reference a `chain_hash` that are unknown to them.
-Unlike `bitcoin-cli` the hash is not being reversed, and the hash is used directly.
+Unlike `bitcoin-cli` the hash is not reversed but is used directly.

      For the main chain Bitcoin blockchain, the `chain_hash` value MUST be (encoded in hex):